Fake Schwarzschild and Kerr black holes: Concluding remarks

 By Proposition~6 in Ref.~\cite{Maeda:2024lbq}, the dynamical region inside a Killing horizon of a static perfect-fluid solution obeying $p=\chi\rho$ for $\chi\in[-1/3,0)$ can be the interior of a fake Schwarzschild black hole.
 We have shown in Sec.~\ref{sec:ECs} that the matter field inside such a black hole is not a perfect fluid but an anisotropic fluid and can be interpreted as a spacelike (tachyonic) perfect fluid.
 The interior matte field may satisfy the NEC and SEC but violates the WEC at least.
 In Ref.~\cite{Maeda:2022lsm}, the author constructed the first exact solution describing a fake Schwarzschild black hole using the Semiz solution for $\chi=-1/5$~\cite{Semiz:2020lxj}.
 After a review of this construction in Sec.~\ref{sec:Semiz}, we have presented another model using the Whittaker solution for $\chi=-1/3$ in Sec.~\ref{sec:extension}.

 In Sec.~\ref{sec:Semiz}, we have shown that a bifurcation two-sphere of a fake Schwarzschild black hole is regular for $\chi\in[-1/3,0)$, which implies that a counterintuitive configuration shown in Fig.~\ref{Fig-PenroseDiagrams-FakeSemiz2} could be attributed to the violation of the WEC or DEC.
-To provide insight into this issue, we have presented in Sec.~\ref{sec:main2} a model of {\it fake Kerr} black holes described by the G\"urses-G\"ursey metric whose interior is filled with a matter field that violates only the DEC near the horizon.
-Whether a fake Schwarzschild or Kerr black hole can be realized under the DEC is an open question.
+In Sec.~\ref{sec:main2}, we have presented a model of {\it fake Kerr} black holes described by the G\"urses-G\"ursey metric whose interior is filled with a matter field that violates only the DEC and satisfies the WEC and SEC everywhere.
+This is achieved at the cost of curvature singularities at $r=0$ with any value of $\theta$.
+As explained at the end of Sec.~\ref{sec:Semiz}, these configurations of black holes are not possible under the DEC because they contradict the conservation theorem.

 Thermodynamical properties of a fake Schwarzschild (Kerr) black hole are the same as the Schwarzschild (Kerr) black hole.
-In particular, the temperature of the black hole, which is proportional to the value of the first derivative of a metric function on the event horizon, is the same because the metric is at least $C^{1,1}$ there.
+The entropy of the fake Schwarzschild (Kerr) black hole is identical to that of the Schwarzschild (Kerr) black hole because the areas of their event horizons are the same.
+It confirms that the black-hole entropy is independent of the degrees of freedom of the possible configuration inside the horizon.
+Also, the temperature of the black hole, which is proportional to the value of the first derivative of a metric function on the event horizon, is the same because the metric is at least $C^{1,1}$ there.
 Therefore, the Hawking radiation from a fake Schwarzschild (Kerr) black hole is also the same as the Schwarzschild (Kerr) black hole.
 Moreover, the exterior vacuum region of a fake Schwarzschild (Kerr) black hole is dynamically stable as the Schwarzschild (Kerr) black hole~\cite{Regge:1957td,Vishveshwara:1970cc,Zerilli:1970se,Dafermos:2016uzj,Klainerman:2017nrb,Dafermos:2021cbw,Whiting:1988vc} because the boundary conditions for perturbations at the event horizon and spacelike infinity are the same.
 In contrast, the stability of the interior region of a fake Schwarzschild or Kerr black hole is a non-trivial problem.

 Although fake Schwarzschild and Kerr black holes are rather special configurations, they are allowed under the WEC and SEC.
 Our results could suggest that black holes described by a metric that is non-smooth on the horizon are non-negligible.
 The problem is worth pursuing whether such black holes are allowed with a physically motivated matter field or in modified gravity.
 We leave it for future research.